keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 end
 ```

 If you view the method body from left to right, you will notice the prominent `->` and its corresponding `end` two lines beneath it, which tell you that the value returned by this method is a lambda.
-The leading underscore is a convention that indicates that the passed value is not used in the lambda.
+The leading underscore is a convention that indicates that that parameter is unused by the lambda.

 Notice that the `qname` parameter is effectively stored in the lambda that the method returns?